 Because you wrote it as SQL, rather than by hand.

 Lateral joins on streaming SQL infrastructure like Materialize allow you to do some pretty amazing things.
 If you have SQL queries as prepared statements, you can automatically turn them in to lateral joins against parameter bindings that you pull off of Kafka.
-If you'd like to try this out, go grab Materialize now!
+If you’d like to try this out, register for a Materialize account here.